vacuumous/SongTimingUI/README.md

 My project will be a program that allows users to set the timing of songs in their library.
-Timing refers to the speed in beats per minute (BPM), as well as time signatures.
+Timing refers to the speed in beats per minute (BPM), as well as a time signature (e.g 4/4).
-This program
-will be useful for rhythm games, where making levels often requires knowing the BPM (and time signature) at any point in a song.
+This program will be useful for rhythm games, where making levels often requires knowing the BPM and time signature at any point in a song.

-This project is of interest to me because I enjoy making levels in rhythm games and find their timing editors to be lacking in functionality and ease of use, specifically for songs with multiple BPM sections or non-standard time signatures, typical in genres like jazz and math rock.
+This project is of interest to me because I enjoy making levels in rhythm games and find their timing editors to be lacking in functionality and ease of use, specifically for songs with multiple BPM sections or non-standard time signatures, typical in some of my favourite genres such as jazz and math rock.